bastiaanwilliams/M.I.L/README.md

 for MyCroft Open Source AI.
 For more information about MyCroft go to https://mycroft.ai

-I wrote this script and made some graphics, some from internet some i made myself, to use it on a laptop on which running Mint Linux and MyCroft
+I wrote this script and made some graphics, some from internet, some i made myself.
+If anybody has a problem with a graphics file i use, please let me know so i can remove and replace it.
+The script presents a graphical interface to MyCroft.
+If Mycroft speaks it will show a graphical representation of that.

+It currently has 4 themes.

+J.A.R.V.I.S - fullscreen or windowed
+STAR TREK   - LCARS interface
+K.I.T.T     - NightRider black/clean
+NONE        - Headless mode, usefull to exercise your pronoucing

 It is nowhere professional or ment to be professional.